tpralle/led-lamp-software/README.md

 ## Usage

-Cycles the color of the LEDs of the lamp in a rainbow pattern.
+Allows the use of a button to cycle different light modes.
-Allows the use of a knob to control overall lamp brightness.
+Allows the use of a knob to control overall LED brightness.

+Availible modes:

+Rainbow - Cycles the LEDs through verious colors in a rainbow pattern.

 ## Contributing